Ibrutinib Before and After Stem Cell Transplant in Treating Patients With Relapsed or Refractory Diffuse Large B-cell Lymphoma

 ARM II: Patients receive placebo PO on days -6 to -1 and receive 1 of the 2 conditioning regimens as in Arm I.

 TRANSPLANT: In both arms, patients undergo autologous hematopoietic progenitor cell or bone marrow transplant on day 0.

 ARM I: Beginning 30-60 days after transplant, patients receive ibrutinib PO on days 1-28.
-Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for 12 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of treatment, patients are followed up every 6 months for up to 60 months from registration.

-Diffuse Large B-Cell Lymphoma Activated B-Cell Type Diffuse Large B-Cell Lymphoma, Not Otherwise Specified High Grade B-Cell Lymphoma, Not Otherwise Specified Recurrent Burkitt Lymphoma Recurrent Diffuse Large B-Cell Lymphoma Refractory Burkitt Lymphoma Refractory Diffuse Large B-Cell Lymphoma Lymphoma Lymphoma, B-Cell Burkitt Lymphoma Lymphoma, Large B-Cell, Diffuse Cyclophosphamide Cytarabine Melphalan Carmustine Mechlorethamine Nitrogen Mustard Compounds Etoposide phosphate Etoposide Podophyllotoxin Autologous Bone Marrow Transplantation Autologous Hematopoietic Stem Cell Transplantation Ibrutinib Laboratory Biomarker Analysis Pharmacogenomic Study
+Recurrent Diffuse Large B-Cell Lymphoma Activated B-Cell Type Refractory Diffuse Large B-Cell Lymphoma Activated B-Cell Type Lymphoma Lymphoma, B-Cell Lymphoma, Large B-Cell, Diffuse Cytarabine Cyclophosphamide Melphalan Carmustine Mechlorethamine Nitrogen Mustard Compounds Etoposide Etoposide phosphate Autologous Bone Marrow Transplantation Autologous Hematopoietic Stem Cell Transplantation Ibrutinib Laboratory Biomarker Analysis Pharmacogenomic Study

 For people ages 18 years and up